Anyone else taking a road trip this summer? It’s been awhile since we’ve just gotten in the car and drove! Man, I’m getting the itch again.

 For me packing my suitcase used to be such a chore.
 I would dreadfully wait until the night before I was supposed to leave and stay up all night running around, trying to wash last-minute laundry or running to the convenient store to get the travel-sized toiletries.
 It was a nightmare!
 I would be so stressed and exhausted by the time morning came, that I didn’t even want to go anymore.
 Ugh!
 I shiver when I think about those days.
 Why did I do that to myself?!

 - Have a set bag for your toiletries and leave everything you can in it.
 I now have a complete set of shower items, hair products, and even a separate toothbrush that I keep in that bag at all times.
-So when it comes time to pack, I toss my contact case in and I’m ready to go.
+So when it comes time to pack, I toss my daily-use products in and I’m ready to go.

 - Check the weather where you’re going and pack accordingly.
 I am always cold, so I tend to pack outfits that can be layered so I’m comfortable when it’s warm and then have a sweater for the cooler temps.